9 Hypothesis Testing

 We recall that due to the Central Limit Theorem described in Subsection 7.3, the sample mean weight of almonds, \(\overline X\), is approximately normally distributed with expected value equal to \(\mu\) and standard deviation equal to \(\sigma/\sqrt{n}\).
 Since the population standard deviation is unknown, we use the sample standard deviation, \(s\), to calculate the standard error \(s/\sqrt{n}\).
 As presented in Subsection 8.1.4, the \(t\)-test statistic

 \[t = \frac{\overline{x} - \mu}{s/\sqrt{n}}\] follows a \(t\) distribution with \(n-1\) degrees of freedom.
-Of course we do not know what \(\mu\) is.
-But since we assume that the null hypothesis is true, we can use this value to obtain the test statistic as shown in the code below.
+Of course, we do not know what \(\mu\) is.
+But since we assume that the null hypothesis is true, we can use this value to obtain the test statistic as shown in this code next.
 Table 9.1 presents these values.

 almonds_sample_100 |>